terminalpp/terminalpp/vterm/README.md

 ## `ConPTYTerminal`

 Available only on Windows, virtually inherits from `IOTerminal` and describes the actual stream communication between the terminal and its attached process using Win32 ConPTY.

+# Supported ANSI Escape Sequences

+## Escape Sequence Questions

+- EraseDisplay, EraseLine and EraseCharacter - what are the colors & font used? default or current?
+- what is the exact effect of `\n`